WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SS_ReservoirsObservationSites/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output DataFrames *outdf*.
 - Populate output DataFrames with *WaDE Site* specific columns.
 - Assign state agency info to columns.
-See *CA_SS_ReservoirGageSchema Mapping to WaDE.xlsx* for specific details.
+See *CA_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *County* = **COUNTY**.
     - *Latitude* = **Latitude**.
     - *Longitude* = **Longitude**.
-    - *SiteName* = see *0_PreProcessCAReservoirGages.ipynb* for specific on generation.
+    - *SiteName* = see *0_PreProcessCAReservoirObservationSites.ipynb* for specific on generation.
-    - *SiteNativeID* = see *0_PreProcessCAReservoirGages.ipynb* for specific on generation.
+    - *SiteNativeID* = see *0_PreProcessCAReservoirObservationSites.ipynb* for specific on generation.
-    - *SiteTypeCV* = see *0_PreProcessCAReservoirGages.ipynb* for specific on generation.
+    - *SiteTypeCV* = see *0_PreProcessCAReservoirObservationSites.ipynb* for specific on generation.
 - Consolidate output DataFrames into site specific information only by dropping duplicate entries, group by WaDE specific *WaterSourceUUID*, *PODorPOUSite*, *SiteName*, *SiteNativeID*, *SiteTypeCV*, *Latitude*, and *Longitude* fields.
 - Assign site UUID identifier to each (unique) row.
 - Perform error check on output DataFrames.